Data-Wise/spacemacs-rstats/docs/mkdocs/installation-management.md

 # Installation Management

-The emacs-r-devkit includes a comprehensive installation management system that handles all aspects of installation, updates, repairs, and removal.
+The spacemacs-rstats includes a comprehensive installation management system that handles all aspects of installation, updates, repairs, and removal.

 ## System Overview